-The Canadian Mental Health Association (CMHA) is one of the oldest national, charitable organizations in Canada and the oldest national mental health charity.
 CMHA was founded in 1918 by Dr. Clarence M. Hincks, Dr. Charles K. Clarke, and Clifford W. Beers as the Canadian National Committee for Mental Hygiene.
-The original goals of the organization centred around war recruits, mental examination of post-war immigrants, prevention, and support for adequate facilities and care for the treatment of mental illness.
+Their goals centred around war recruits, mental examination of post-war immigrants, prevention, and support for adequate facilities and care for the treatment of mental illness.

 Today, as we look back at our past and ahead to the future, CMHA must carve a new path that both honours the lived experience and knowledge of those who have experienced mental illness, and recognizes that a future of mental health for all requires us to consider all communities and identities.
 We must also face the history of our organization and of Canada, and work as allies to reconcile and heal the trauma of our past and present.